ngxs/store/docs/plugins/form.md

 In a nutshell, this plugin helps to keep your forms and state in sync.

 ## Install
-Forms is a seperate install from NPM, run the following to install it:
+Forms is a separate install from NPM, run the following to install it:

 ```bash
 npm i @ngxs/form-plugin --S